 How are yellow diamonds graded?

-According to the While, white colorless diamonds are grade based on a color scale which ranges from D-Z, the yellow diamond follows the GIA scale for fancy diamonds.
+The While, white colorless diamonds are grade based on a color scale that ranges from D-Z, the yellow diamond follows the GIA scale for fancy diamonds.

 Any diamond with a yellow hue that goes beyond the color grade Z of the scale for colorless diamonds, is considered a fancy diamond.